nmfs-ost/AA-SI_aalibrary/README.md

 </div>

-This repo contains files, code, and other necessary scripts for execution of data pipelines for NOAA Active Acoustics.
+This repo contains code necessary for execution of data pipelines for NOAA Active Acoustics.

 # Getting Started

 If this library has already been installed, you can run a quick test using `python quick_test.py`.
-This test will check if your network connections to the data sources are working, and download a raw file as an initial test.
+This test will check if your network connections to the data sources are working, and download a small raw file as an initial test.

 ## Installation